There are countless options for cannabis-infused products these days.

 Cannabis tinctures are concentrated solutions of THC and/or CBD that are suspended in alcohol.
 Tinctures can be eaten as is or infused into food and beverages of your choice.

-To make cannabis tea with a cannabis tincture all you have to do is get your hands on a cannabis tincture with your preferred THC/CBD ratio, add a few drops into your tea of choice, and stir.
+To make cannabis tea with a cannabis tincture all you have to do is get your hands on a cannabis tincture with your preferred THC/CBD ratio.
+As well as, add a few drops into your tea of choice, and stir.

 This method is the easiest way to make cannabis tea.
 The hardest part of this recipe will be finding the right cannabis tincture to use!
 Luckily for you, Buy Low Green has got your cannabis tinctures needs covered.